Gunther-Schulz/coding-prompts/README.md

 *   **Process Guidelines (e.g., `AI_CODING_PROCESS.md`, `PLAN_WRITING_PROCESS.md`):** These define mandatory workflows for the AI, including checklists for analysis, planning, and verification *before* making changes.
 This helps catch errors early.
 *   **Project-Specific Documents (❗ `PROJECT_STANDARDS.md`, `PROJECT_ARCHITECTURE.md`):** You **MUST CUSTOMIZE** these using the provided templates.
 They define your project's unique coding styles, architectural patterns, and operational rules.

-The process guidelines prompt the AI to follow your customized project-specific documents.
+The process guidelines encourage using your customized project-specific documents, which provide key context on your project's coding standards and architecture.
+While the guidelines include general best practices as fallbacks, using your specific documents helps the AI produce code that better fits your project.
 This structured approach helps the AI's contributions align with your specific needs and helps mitigate common issues like incorrect assumptions or duplicated functionality.

 ## Key Documents & When to Use Them